MBB-team/VBA-toolbox/_wiki/10-simple-rules.md

 # 9: Post comments and questions on the forum

-Most questions and comments come up multiple times, simply because most people face the same sorts of issues.
+Most questions and comments come up multiple times, simply because most people face similar issues.
 For us, a quick and efficient way of dealing with recurring issues is to keep track of them using the [forum](http://mbb-team.github.io/VBA-toolbox/forum/)...

 # 10: Contribute!

-You developed an exciting computational model for behavioural and/or neurobiological data?
+You developed a novel computational model for behavioural and/or neurobiological data?
 You designed an efficient pipeline analysis with existing VBA features?
 You wrote a cool VBA-compatible piece of code?
 [Contribute](http://mbb-team.github.io/VBA-toolbox/about/)!